Keyboard shortcuts

 Calling Workbenches

-Workbenches can be called in the same way as functions except that the result is a object node.
+Workbenches can be called in the same way as functions except that the result is a model.

 test